-We are developing new immunotherapies for cancer by interrogating both sides of the immune synapse - the interface of recognition between a cancer cell and a T-cell.
+We are leading the development of Dark Antigen® immunotherapies by interrogating both sides of the immune synapse - the interface of recognition between cancer cells and T cells.

-On the T-cell side, we are discovering and characterizing T-cell receptors (TCRs) that induce potent anti-tumor responses against cognate Dark Antigens or other unconventional cancer targets, such as MR1-presented cancer ligands.
+On the T cell side, we are discovering and characterizing T-cell receptors (TCRs) that induce potent anti-tumor responses against our Dark Antigen targets.

-These discoveries are fuelling a pipeline of targeted immunotherapies designed to reach a broad patient population.
+These discoveries are fuelling a pipeline of targeted immunotherapies designed to improve treatment outcomes for broad patient populations.

 Dark Antigen discovery

-Enara Bio™ has developed a differentiated antigen discovery platform (EDAPT - Enara Dark Antigen Platform Technology) designed to explore the new and expanding Dark Antigen repertoire, and to validate MHC presentation and tumor specificity.
+Enara Bio® has developed a differentiated antigen discovery platform (EDAPT - Enara Dark Antigen Platform Technology) designed to explore the Dark Antigen landscape and validate HLA presentation and tumor specificity.

-Bioinformatics: We have created a set of proprietary bioinformatic databases to mine the cancer-specific genomic dark matter for novel cancer antigens providing novel, immunogenic targets outside sequences of the known protein coding regions of the genome.
+Bioinformatics: We have created a set of proprietary bioinformatic databases to mine the genomic dark matter for novel cancer antigens derived from sequences outside of the known protein coding regions of the genome.

-Immunopeptidomics: We use cutting-edge mass spectrometry-based methods to interrogate primary human cancer and healthy tissues to identify and validate Dark Antigens presented on the tumor cell surface.
+Immunopeptidomics: We use cutting-edge mass spectrometry-based methods to interrogate primary human cancer and healthy tissues to identify and confirm the presence of Dark Antigens on the tumor cell surface.

 Tumor biology: We assess transcripts encoding candidate Dark Antigens through in situ hybridization to further validate tumor cell specificity and homogeneity within patient samples.

-Through building our immunology capabilities, Enara Bio has established a TCR discovery platform that enables us to characterize the immune response elicited by Dark Antigens and MR1-presented cancer ligands and discover cognate TCRs to these compelling targets that can be advanced for therapeutic development.
+Through building our immunology capabilities, Enara Bio has established a TCR discovery platform that enables us to characterize the immune response elicited against our Dark Antigens, and to discover cognate TCRs to these compelling targets that can be advanced for therapeutic development.

 TCR screening: Concurrently, we have established technologies to functionally screen T-cell libraries against cancer cells as an antigen-agnostic method to identify TCRs with potent and broad pan-cancer activity against tumor cells.
-This methodology has led to the discovery of several unconventional candidate TCRs for therapeutic development, including those that target cancer-specific MR1-presented ligands.
+This methodology has led to the discovery of several candidate TCRs for therapeutic development.

 In cancer, epigenetic alterations lead to the transcription of previously silenced regions of genomic dark matter, with subsequent translation of novel polypeptides.
 These small proteins are processed within the cancer cell and selectively presented by HLA molecules on the cell surface.
 Our Dark Antigens thus represent a new class of antigenic real estate that distinguish cancer cells from healthy cells and are expected to make ideal targets for cancer immunotherapy.

-High immunogenicity: Our emerging data suggest Dark Antigens are not normally visible to the immune system.
-They are thus predicted to be more immunogenic compared to conventional tumor-associated antigens, which are often seen as ‘self’ antigens.
+High immunogenicity: Our emerging data suggest that Dark Antigens are not normally visible to the immune system.
+They are thus predicted to be more immunogenic compared with conventional tumor-associated antigens, which are often seen as ‘self’ antigens.